 Chief Executive Officer

 Dave Peralta has served as the company’s Chief Executive Officer since 2013.
 He joined BlueWillow (then known as NanoBio Corporation) in 2006 and served as the company’s Chief Operating and Financial Officer through 2012.
-Dave was promoted to Chief Executive Officer in 2013 and has directed the company’s strategic shift towards use of its nanotechnology platform for the development of intranasal vaccines for respiratory and sexually transmitted diseases.
+Dave was promoted to Chief Executive Officer in 2013 and has directed the company’s strategic shift towards use of its nanotechnology platform for the development of novel topical antiseptic products and intranasal vaccines & immunotherapy applications.

 Prior to joining BlueWillow, Dave served as Chief Financial Officer for Arbortext, Inc., a venture-backed enterprise software company, up through the company’s acquisition in 2005.
 Before joining Arbortext, Dave served for six years as the Chief Financial Officer of Mechanical Dynamics, a publicly-held software company, where he directed all finance and investor relations activities during the company’s initial public offering and up through the sale of the company in 2002.

 Dave earned a BBA, with distinction, from the University of Michigan Ross School of Business.
-He currently resides in Northville, MI, with his wife Rose and their four children.
+He currently resides in Northville, Michigan, with his wife Rose and their four children.

 Ali I. Fattom, Ph.D.